wso2/docs-is/en/docs/deploy/deploy-wso2-using/eks.md

----
-template: templates/single-column.html
----

-# Deploying WSO2 Identity Server on Kubernetes using AWS-EKS
+# Deploy WSO2 Identity Server on Kubernetes using AWS-EKS

 ## Prerequisites